J-Heidecke/IN3063_Maths_for_AI/task_1/aum/notes.md

 - maybe start the first one pseudo random:
     - only go right and down
     - or just make it very random

+## Comparison
+- ant colony needs many many more iterations to reach the end goal
+- the base line algorithm works with 1000 iterations quickly